| Written by Michal Wozniakowski-Zehenter

 Worldwide mining operations are 28% less productive today than a decade ago.
 Declining ore grades, increasing costs, shortage of skilled labour, market volatility and stringent regulatory compliance have been driving the mining industry to look for ways to improve productivity and efficiency.

-Across multiple functions in the mining industry, business processes span a wide variety of rule-based and knowledge-based repetitive work which do not add any value to the core business or to the end users doing them.
+Across multiple functions in the mining industry, business processes span a wide variety of rule-based and knowledge-based repetitive work that does not add any value to the core business or to the end users doing it.
 You know, automation can lead to a substantial increase in productivity.
 But how?

 In mining, the skills and knowledge of the workforce are really important for success.
 Keeping the training programs ongoing and updated is not just a routine task but a smart investment.
 Regular and updated training helps workers stay aware of the newest skills, technologies, and good ways to do things.
 Training that goes into detail on special topics like advanced mapping, up-to-date equipment care, and strong safety steps make sure the workforce is ready and confident to handle complex machines and unexpected problems.